 "Sometimes it can be that you've maybe incorporated new things into your skin that could be contributing to new irritation or sensitivity," says Dr. Garshick.
 "So think about makeup, but also think about the environment.
 If you're more active, exercising, sweating more, maybe your routine now requires something different."

 Higher temperatures can also have an impact on your skin.
-"Humidity envelops skin in a blanket of heat and moisture, which leads to pores expanding wide, an increase in oil production, and a smothering of the skin," Audrey Kunin, MD, board-certified dermatologist and founder of DERMAdoctor, previously told Well+Good.
+"Humidity envelops skin in a blanket of heat and moisture, which leads to pores expanding wide, an increase in oil production, and a smothering of the skin," says Audrey Kunin, MD, a board-certified dermatologist.
 "This can lead to congestion or even an outbreak of blemishes."

 If any of this sounds like it could be the tactic, make sure you're cleansing properly and getting all the day's gunk off your skin.